PreMiEr Testbeds

 Hospitals

-Some of the PreMiEr testbeds most representative of the “real world” are found within the hospitals of Duke University and the University of North Carolina at Chapel Hill.
+One of the PreMiEr test beds most representative of the “real world” is found within Duke University Hospitals.
 Renowned for their excellent medical care, these buildings will also serve PreMiEr as study sites that carry both a high level of control but also a potentially localized high pathogen burden.
-These testbeds will be especially important for analyzing the spread of antimicrobial resistance and evaluating methods of preventing transmission of pathogens within a built environment.
+This test beds will be especially important for analyzing the spread of antimicrobial resistance and evaluating methods of preventing transmission of pathogens within a built environment.